tmonj1/misc/javascript/async-await/README.md

 before "foo called."

-So, using **await** makes it possible to execute lines of code including asynchronous call sequentially in the same method.
+So, using **await** makes it possible to execute lines of code including asynchronous call in the same method **sequentially**.
 This makes code more readable and easy to write.

 A function in which **await** is used must be declared as **async** function.
 This is because such a function is different from a ordinary function in terms